-The grower shall provide a completed Pre-Harvest Treatment and Inspection Declaration (Attachment 9) to the packer with each delivery of table grapes supplied for certification.
+The grower shall provide a completed Pre-Harvest Treatment Declaration (Attachment 9) to the packer with each delivery of table grapes supplied for certification.

-The business shall maintain copies of all Pre-Harvest Treatment and Inspection Declarations for produce sent to another business to pack and certify under this procedure for auditing purposes.
+The business shall maintain copies of all Pre-Harvest Treatment Declarations for produce sent to another business to pack and certify under this procedure for auditing purposes.

-A declaration is not required where the business that grows, pre-harvest treats and harvest inspects the produce is the same business that packs, inspects and certifies the produce under this procedure.
+A declaration is not required where the business that grows and pre-harvest treats the produce is the same business that packs, inspects and certifies the produce under this procedure.

-The Pre-Harvest Treatment and Inspection Declaration must identify:
+The Pre-Harvest Treatment Declaration must identify:

-- (a) the name and Interstate Produce (IP) number of the accredited business that grew, and pre-harvest treated the produce; - (b) a statement that the business is accredited under Part A of this procedure for the source property or properties; - (c) details of pre-harvest treatments applied to the source block/s in which the produce was grown; - (d) the identity and date/s of the last treatment of the source block/s in which the produce was grown; and - (e) a statement that the produce has been inspected during harvest and found free of live fruit fly.
+- (a) the name and Interstate Produce (IP) number of the accredited business that grew, and pre-harvest treated the produce; - (b) a statement that the business is accredited under Part A of this procedure for the source property or properties; - (c) details of pre-harvest treatments applied to the source block/s in which the produce was grown; - (d) the identity and date/s of the last treatment of the source block/s in which the produce was grown; and - (e) the name and signature of the Authorised Signatory.